Apple’s iOS 14.5 update has arrived. And with it, a flood of changes to Facebook Ads Manager.

 In anticipation of mounting third-party data restrictions …

-First, the almighty email just got a whole hell of a lot more almighty: onsite email and SMS capture, ecommerce email marketing that’s simultaneously relational and profitable, plus accelerating customer lifetime value.
+First, the almighty email just got a whole hell of a lot more almighty: onsite contact capture, ecommerce email marketing, and customer lifetime value.
+Community cannot be a buzzword but instead should connect your brand to social causes your customers care about.

 Second, demand-generating opportunities on Google — including Google Shopping, Google Ads, and YouTube — must be as aggressively pursued as demand capture.